 - Get your hair trimmed regularly to avoid split ends and breakage

 Note: This article is for informational purposes only and not intended for use as medical advice.
-Always consult your healthcare provider before starting any dietary supplement.
+Always consult your healthcare provider before using ashwagandha for hair loss starting any dietary hair supplements.